Dan Stevens: Career

 In 2020, Stevens co-starred alongside Harrison Ford in The Call of the Wild, released on 21 February 2020.
 The film is based on the American classic novel by Jack London.
 He also returned to Broadway to star in Martin McDonagh's dark comedy Hangmen.
 The Atlantic Theater Company production co-starred Mark Addy and Ewen Bremner.
 Stevens played the pivotal role of Mooney.
 The production was to have a 20-week limited engagement at the Golden Theatre in Manhattan.
 Previews began on 29 February, however the production's run was suspended on 11 March, before it had officially opened, due to the COVID-19 pandemic.
 On 20 March the producers announced with regret that the production was closed permanently.
 All Broadway theatres were shut down soon afterwards.
 The same year, he appears as an "absurdly lascivious" Russian crooner in the Netflix musical comedy film Eurovision Song Contest: The Story of Fire Saga, co-starring with Will Ferrell and Rachel McAdams.

 In 2021, Stevens played a robot in the German language sci-fi romance I'm Your Man.

+In 2022, Stevens voiced the villain Admiral Hornagold in the animated movie The Sea Beast, which premiered on Netflix.

+In 2024, Stevens starred in the horror film Cuckoo with Hunter Schafer, Marton Csokas and Jessica Henwick.
+That same year he also played a leading role as the veterinarian Trapper in Godzilla x Kong: The New Empire with Rebecca Hall and Brian Tyree Henry, directed by Adam Wingard.
+Stevens also appeared as Frank, a corrupt ex-police detective in Abigail with Melissa Barrera.